bbmoz/pretty-web-console/README.md

 ## API

 You can either pass a config or use the chaining api for your desired logs.
+For example,

 ### 1. Config